Bank of England economist hints at 'significant' rate rise

 Speaking in a personal capacity, he added that there were "challenging times" ahead for the Bank as it tried to bring inflation, which tracks how the cost of living changes over time, back to its target of 2%.

-Huw Pill confirmed that borrowers will pay a hefty price for the government's £45bn mini-Budget spree.
+Huw Pill confirmed that borrowers will pay a hefty price for the government's £45bn mini-budget spree.

 Some economists think base rates will peak at more than 6% next year, twice as high as expected just weeks ago.